alvfig/b3futurecontracts/README.md

 ## Classes

 Currently this module provides two classes, `B3FutureIndex` and `B3FutureDollar`.
-The classes have two main methods, `rollover_date` and `current_name`; both accepts an date as argument and return the rollover date and the current name of the future contract as of the given date, respectively.
+The classes have two main methods, `rollover_date` and `current_name`; both take a date as argument and return the rollover date and the current name of the future contract as of the given date, respectively.

 ## Sample code